 Climbing Mont Blanc; Everything You Need To Know

 I’m trying to become the first person to visit every country in the world, reach the North Pole, the South Pole and climb the Seven Summits (the highest mountain on every continent), known as the explorers grand slam, and it’s proving a little more complicated than I thought!
 First of all, what even are the Seven Summits?
 There’s the Bass list (where Mount Kosciuszko (which I ‘climbed’ last year) in Australia rather than Puncak Jaya, in Indonesia, is used), the Reisner list which is the opposite, and the issue of Mount Blanc or Mount Elbrus being Europe’s highest point.
-Last year, I climbed Mount Elbrus, but to avoid any doubt with my Seven Summit quest, I decided I should climb Mont Blanc too, to clear up any doubt.
+Last year, I climbed Mount Elbrus, but to avoid any doubt with my Seven Summit quest, I decided I should go about climbing Mont Blanc too, to clear up any doubt.
 And besides, it’s fun, spectacular scenery, and good training and practice for other mountains.
 So in August 2020, I did just that.

 If you want to read a detailed day-by-day account of my successful Mont Blanc climb, you can read that HERE.
 The rest of this article is all the general info you need to know when you’re thinking about Climbing Mont Blanc.